gshumilin/learning-server/README.md

 The functions in the Endpoints folder call the functions in the DatabaseQueries folder to access the database.
 Next, the array from the database is transformed into a Haskell type, written in JSON format, and becomes the body of the response from the server.
 The response is constructed using the `responseLBS` function from `Network.Wai`.

 ## Types
-`API folder` — specifically designed to process the body of a request from a client.
+`Types.API` — specifically designed to process the body of a request from a client.
-`Domain folder` —  fully describe an entity.
+`Types.Domain` —  fully describe an entity.
-`Database folder` — types into which the response from the database is parsed.
+`Types.DB` — types into which the response from the database is parsed.

 ## Hashing
 The server supports password hashing.
 The hashing uses the **Blake2b_256** algorithm.
 The functions for hashing are implemented in the **Hash** module.